 OSHA held Notre Dame responsible for the accident.
 They also levied a fine of $77,500 for six safety violations.
 Notre Dame accepted full responsibility for their role in the student’s death.
 They also launched a program to improve their aerial lift safety process.
 However, it was too late for the student and his friends and family.

 With the right training, this fatal accident could have been avoided.
 Yet, boom lift accidents like this one and other industrial mishaps – including scissor lift accidents – happen every year.
 That’s why anyone who works on aerial lifts should have the proper training and certification.

-We’ve already listed the four main causes of aerial lift accidents.
+We’ve listed the four main causes of boom lift accidents and manlift accidents.
 The question is: why do they occur?
 Falls often involve a worker who isn’t wearing a safety harness and lanyard.
 Boom tip-overs can occur from incorrect lift setup.
-Broken equipment and high winds can also cause tip-overs.
-Electric shocks often occur when workers fail to maintain a 10-foot safety distance from a live power line.
-When workers get caught between the lift and an object, it’s usually when moving the bucket during a job.
+Broken equipment and high winds can cause tip-overs.
+Electric shocks often occur when workers fail to maintain a 10-foot distance from a live power line.
+When workers get caught between the lift and an object, it’s often when moving the bucket during a job.
 OSHA provides safety guidelines to help prevent these types of boom accidents.

 Operating the Lift